viktor-shevchuk-dev/csv-parser/README.md

 ## 2 - Project Setup

-Create **.env** file in the server folder and fill it with the following content:
+Clone the repo, create an **.env** file in the server folder and fill it with the following content:

 ```bash
 BASE_URL = https://api.teamtailor.com/v1